SiddharthaHaldar/ruok-service-autochecker/docs/scanners.md

 [Configure Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates) to automaticallly create pull requests.

+**Pass Criteria**

+Automated security fixes alerts are enabled.

 ### Branch Protection Enabled

 Particular branches (generally master or main) can have [protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches) through rules defined to restrict how code can be pushed to that branch.
 For example, this could require pull request reviews before merging.

+This pulls out all the rules set to true, rrequiredDeploymentEnvironments if non-empty, requiredApprovingReviewCount if greater than 0, and pattern - which is the branch to which the rules are applied.

 **Remediation**